 Flanking this tumulus are giant statues of himself (in their original upright state, they would have been eight to nine meters tall), lions, eagles and various gods.
 Visiting this site involves a rather strenuous climb of a few hundred meters so be prepared.
 Once at the top, you will be amply rewarded with the sight of the giant statues, the magnificent stonecarvings and the breathtaking panorama of the adjacent mountains, valleys and the Ataturk dam-lake.

 From Nemrud Dagi, the journey continues to Gaziantep, the largest city in the southeastern Anatolian region, and the probable location of the ancient sity of Antiochia.
 Gaziantep is an important agricultural and industrial centre, and is famous for its copperware, pistachio nuts and baklava (a rich, sugary Turkish pastry).
 In the city centre, you’ll find the Gaziantep Fortress and the Ravanda citadel.
 Don’t miss the Archaeological Museum which houses a series of impressive Roman mosaics.

-The route ends in Adana, which lies west of Gaziantep.
+This tour of eastern Turkey ends in Adana, which lies west of Gaziantep.
 From here, you can opt to fly to Istanbul or to other parts of Turkey.
 After this trip, you might want to spend a few days simply lounging on one of Turkey’s stunning beaches!